NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 4. Obtain _buildDate_ by clicking on the full package name that came up in the search.
 The build date will be the newest date shown under **Recent tagged image versions**

+5. If updating an app, use _toolName_ delete the locally installed container of the old app version or old app build:
+    ```bash
+    rm -R /neurocommand/local/containers/toolName_*/
+    rm -R /neurocommand/local/containers/modules/toolName/
+    ```

-5. Use _toolName_, _toolVersion_ and _buildDate_ from the previous two steps to manually download the package by typing the following in a terminal open in Neurodesktop
+6. Use _toolName_, _toolVersion_ and _buildDate_ from the previous two steps to manually download the package by typing the following in a terminal open in Neurodesktop
    ```bash
    bash /neurocommand/local/fetch_and_run.sh toolName toolVersion buildDate
    (when you see the "Singularity>" prompt, type exit and ENTER)